RACI Matrix

 Variants include Responsibility Assignment Matrix, Linear Responsibility Chart, and RASCI.

-When multiple people work on a particular project for example, it is easy to assume that someone else is taking care of an activity or assignment.
-You may hear arguments like, “I didn’t know I was supposed to do it” or “I thought she was working on it”.
-This may lead to poor team communication, wasted time and inefficient operation.
-RACI model provides a clear view of what is expected from each stakeholder and how to communicate with each.
+When multiple individuals collaborate on a particular project for example, it is easy to assume that someone else is taking care of an activity or assignment.
+Expressions like “I didn’t know I was supposed to do it” or “I thought she was working on it” might surface, leading to poor team communication, wasted time and inefficient operation.
+To overcome these challenges, the RACI model offers a structured framework that outlines the expectations for each stakeholder and facilitates effective communication.

-RACI helps identifying who should be approached at any given situation.
-For example, when consultation is required before taking a particular decision, the Consulted stakeholder should be approached.
+RACI is an acronym for Responsible, Accountable, Consulted, and Informed.
+It brings transparency to the roles individuals play within a project or process and helps identifying the appropriate points of contact in various situations.
+For example, when consultation is required before taking a particular decision, the ‘consulted’ stakeholder should be approached.
 The RACI model can also reveal issues such as too many responsible persons and not enough communication.
-It serves as the guiding document that everyone can refer to when needed.
+As a living document, the RACI matrix serves as the guiding document that everyone can refer to when needed.

 The Four Major Participation Types

 Each key activity in a project or business process should be analyzed to determine the participation requirements.
-These activities are then plotted on the RACI matrix along with the participant stakeholders.
-RACI is an acronym for the four major participation types that stakeholders might play in any project, process or change situation.
+These activities are then plotted on the RACI matrix along with the respective participant stakeholders.
+RACI represents the four primary participation types that stakeholders may assume in any project, process, or change scenario.

 RACI Categories